WillBorden/willborden.github.io/_projects/amplifier.md

 title: Fender Champ Amp replica
 description: with background image
 img: assets/img/amp_front.jpg
-importance: 2
+importance: 3
-category: Music
+category: Music & Misc
 ---

 This guitar amplifier is an exact replica of a 1957 Fender Champ 5F1.
-These amplifiers use vacuum tubes instead of transistors, and regularly retail for around $3000.
-Procuring my own parts I was able to replicate the functionality and tone of the amplifier for under $250.
+These amplifiers use vacuum tubes instead of transistors, and regularly retail for around \$3000.
+Procuring my own parts I was able to replicate the functionality and tone of the amplifier for under \$250.
 Construction of this amplifier required working with high voltages and delicate vintage components.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">